DRep-Collective/Landing/docs/proposals/DRep-Ecosystem-Mapping-30-Mar-2025.md

 #### Problem Statement: What problem does this proposal seek to address?*
 ```
+This proposal seeks to collectivize DReps so that they may work together to gain legal representation in their respective countries, financial support from the treasury, and a place for collective research and ideation around governance.

-This project intends to bridge the DRep-delegate gap by providing a method of self-reporting for DReps and search-filter functions for delegates who may be looking for a representative that aligns with their values, principles and-or ethos.
+This project also intends to bridge the DRep-delegate gap by providing a method of self-reporting for DReps and search-filter functions for delegates who may be looking for a representative that aligns with their values, principles and-or ethos.
 DReps will be self-reporting, providing the metadata that will create a governance-type map, allowing for broader exposure to, and communications with, delegates across the Cardano ecosystem.
+In addition to mapping DRep's, this project seeks to map the entirety of the ecosystem.
 ```

 #### Proposal Benefit:  If implemented, what would be the benefit and to which parts of the community?
 Please include the demonstrated value or return on investment to the Cardano Community.*
 ```
 This project will allow community members from across the ecosystem and world to coordinate, align, and come together to share their thoughts, and voices, for the betterment of the Cardano ecosystem.
-It will open doors to members as both DReps, delegates and any who wish to be informed by breaking apart silos, tearing down walls and allowing for broad discourse.
+It will provide benefits to DReps, delegates and any who wish to be informed by allowing for broad discourse.
+This project will also solve the issue of DRep compensation and the issue of legal representation for DReps.
 ```

 #### Does this proposal align to the Product Roadmap and Roadmap Goals?*